Passion Amidst The Woolies, The Caves And The Convent

 Photo Credits: The Blog

 Mallorca is but a curious paradox.
 In one breath, you’ll find a humble rural existence that moves to the rhythm of sheep’s bleats and their jingling bells.
-In the next moment, you’re whisked away to a world of gastronomy so lavish it is fit for the gods.
-It’s a place where rustic tranquility and extravagant indulgence coexist, where wooly companions grace your morning stroll, and tables laden with culinary masterpieces define the evening.
-It’s a land where every meal is sacred, as in a spiritual nourishment, and where extravagance in eating is as natural as the crisp island air you breathe.
+In the next moment, you’re whisked away to a world of gastronomy so lavish it’s fit for the gods.
+There, wooly companions grace your morning stroll and culinary masterpieces define the evening.

-A part of my summer of 2023 was spent on this immense island off the Spanish coast of Valencia, east of Ibiza.
-I could elaborate on all the intricacies of my time there but instead I prefer to single out just two restaurants—two experiences enormously diverse but equally reverent in their sublime approach to the dining experience.
+We could elaborate on all the intricacies of this Spanish island but instead we prefer to single out just two restaurants—two experiences totally diverse but equally reverent in their approach to the dining experience.

 Pablo Tamarit’s restaurant, Cova Negra, is in the Creu de Tau hotel in Capdepera.
-I went with my husband, my brother-in-law and several friends and as we tittered the sloping, winding, cobbled streets of this town, we passed the impressively towering walled fortress, el Castillo de Capdepera.
+As you titter the sloping, winding, cobbled streets of this town, you’ll pass the impressively towering walled fortress, el Castillo de Capdepera.

-Once we made our way into the art-infused Creu de Tau hotel—formerly a 19th century convent—we drifted through the art that further beautified the domed spaces to the Bar Capella, its cocktail bar and the convent’s old chapel.
-The bar’s heritage, kept so reverently intact, had me taking snapshots incessantly with my phone, in a wishful but failed attempt to capture its impactful presence.
-A note on our bar table had this to say:
+Once you make your way into the art-infused Creu de Tau hotel—formerly a 19th century convent—you’ll drift through art within the domed spaces to the Bar Capella, its cocktail bar and the convent’s old chapel.
+A note on your bar table may have this to say:

 “Those who do not want to imitate anything, produce nothing or they produce bad imitations” [Basically another way of saying, “take an idea/product that already exists and make it simpler, more accessible, and more joyful.”]

-Josep Joan’s restaurant, Ses Coves de Campanet, was different, but just as titillating.
+Josep Joan’s restaurant, Ses Coves de Campanet, is different, but just as titillating.
 He claims Ses Coves is neither a restaurant nor a bar but a space where food and drinks (and might I add experience) are offered.
 He and his wife work with their own daily sustainable farm-to-table products, and use “simplicity and smoked touches thanks to the use of almond, oak, carob and wine mills.”
 They generate their own firewood by pruning the trees from their farm, cultivate their own organic vegetables, and raise their own free-grazing sheep, goats and chickens.
-I’ve always thought that without a pure nurtured product, you have nothing.
+We too think without a pure nurtured product, you have nothing.

-Well, sitting down at our table on their mountain terrace with a mountain vista, we were wrapped in a sort of sleepy, solemn silence.
-Regardless of our group size or our level of enthusiasm, a view like that commanded a deeper slower energy.
+Here as you sit at a table on their mountain terrace with a mountain vista, you’ll find yourself wrapped in a sort of sleepy, solemn silence.
+Regardless of your group size or level of enthusiasm, a view like that commands a deeper slower energy.

-Suddenly the flaming outdoor grill sent out tantalizing clouds—thick and heavy declarations of the glowing piles of fish, meat and vegetables that soon made their way to our table.
+The flaming outdoor grill sends out tantalizing clouds—thick heavy declarations of the glowing piles of fish, meat and vegetables that make their way to the tables.

-As a side note, I’ve always had a monotonous disinterest for “plain” food—for food that’s been grilled or steamed simply, food with no decadent accouterments to ensure an elevated fine-dining experience.
-But this experience changed me.
-Here, each element of food was simply prepared, simply served, and presented as a bare protagonist.
-Each was cooked respectfully, maintaining its integrity.
+For those with a monotonous disinterest for “plain” food—for food that’s been grilled or steamed simply, food with no decadent accouterments to ensure an elevated fine-dining experience, this experience will change you.
+Here, each element of food is simply prepared, simply served, and presented as a bare protagonist.
+Each is cooked respectfully, maintaining its integrity.

-But no no, this is when things got really enchanting.
+But no, this is not where the meal ends.
+After desert is when things get really enchanting.

 https://www.covesdecampanet.com/en/restaurant

-… with the wooly neighbors I’d meet on my morning walks, with some good friends eager to sit and eat and drink for hours, and most of all with the food that beseeched me a perfect level of passionate abandon and deep immersion.
+A place to mingle… with the wooly neighbors you’ll meet on your morning walks, with good friends eager to sit and eat and drink for hours, and most of all with the food that beseeches perfect abandon and deep immersion.

 Mallorca Top Recommendations: